-This soil consists of moderately deep, well drained soils formed in material weathered from sandstone.
+This soil is moderately deep and well-drained and was formed in material weathered from sandstone.
 Kibesillah soils are on hills and mountains and have slopes of 9 to 100 percent.
 The vegetation is mainly Douglas fir and redwood.
 Average pH is 5.5

-The petitioner contrasts the above soils with the soils to the northeast and southeast of the proposed "Mendocino Ridge" viticultural area.
-Along the northeast border of the proposed "Mendocino Ridge" viticultural area are the deep alluvial soils of the Anderson Valley and Mendocino viticultural area bottom land.
+The above soils contrast with the soils to the northeast and southeast of the "Mendocino Ridge" viticultural area.
+Along the northeast border of the "Mendocino Ridge" viticultural area are the deep alluvial soils of the Anderson Valley and Mendocino viticultural area bottom land.
 These fertile soils were identified by the USDA soil conservation service of the Mendocino County bottom lands completed in 1973.
-These soils are: CeB, Cole Clay Loam Wet; JaF, Jesephine Loam; TaC, Talmadge; Gravelly Sandy Loam; SeB, San Ysidro Loam; EdA, Esparto Silt Loam, Wet; PbC, Pinole Gravelly Loam; MdB, Maywood Sandy Loam, occasionally flooded and; FcA, Fluvents, frequently flooded.
-Along the southeast border of the proposed "Mendocino Ridge" viticultural area are the Xeric-mesic soils of the Yorkville corridor east of Highway 128 along the sweeping, grassy, oak studded slopes.
+These soils are: CeB, Cole Clay Loam Wet; JaF, Jesephine Loam; TaC.
+Talmadge; Gravelly Sandy Loam; SeB, San Ysidro Loam; EdA, Esparto Silt Loam, Wet; PbC, Pinole Gravelly Loam; MdB, Maywood Sandy Loam, occasionally flooded, and; FcA, Fluvents, frequently flooded.
+Along the southeast border of the "Mendocino Ridge" viticultural area are the Xericmesic soils of the Yorkville corridor east of Highway 128 along the sweeping, grassy, oak studded slopes.
 These soils are grass, oak, and brush covered.
-The Yorkville soils are subject to little or no coastal influence, unlike the soils in the proposed "Mendocino Ridge" viticultural area which are dominated by the coastal influence.
+The Yorkville soils are subject to little or no coastal influence, unlike the soils in the "Mendocino Ridge" viticultural area which are dominated by the coastal influence.
 Soils are usually dry from early June to October.
-The soil temperature at 20 inches in depth varies by more than 9 degrees between summer and winter unlike the Ustic-isomestic soils of the proposed "Mendocino Ridge" viticultural area which do not vary.
+The soil temperature at 20 inches in depth varies by more than 9 degrees between summer and winter unlike the Usticisomestic soils of the "Mendocino Ridge" viticultural area which do not vary.
 The vegetation types commonly found on Xeric-mesic soils are interior live oak, California black oak, Oregon white oak, Eastwood manzanita, toyon rose, bedstraw and annual bromes.
-The petition contrasts the specific Xericmesic type soils of the Yorkville upland area with the soils in the proposed "Mendocino Ridge" viticultural area.
+The specific Xeric-mesic type soils of the Yorkville upland area contrast with the soils in the "Mendocino Ridge" viticultural area.

-In summary, the soils of the proposed "Mendocino Ridge" viticultural area are dominated by "timber" type soils with redwood, Douglas fir, tanoak, and Pacific madrone being the dominant vegetation.
+In summary, the soils of the "Mendocino Ridge" viticultural area are dominated by "timber" type soils with redwood, Douglas fir, tanoak, and Pacific madrone being the dominant vegetation.
 These soils are well drained and have little or no summer to winter soil temperature variations.
 In contrast, the soils of the surrounding areas are the deep alluvial Anderson Valley soils to the northeast and the upland rangeland soils of the Yorkville area to the southwest.